infinite-system/ivue/docs/docs/pages/how-its-made.md

 ## The Rest is Up To You
 `ivue` is like a small mustard seed core for the big tree trunk of Class Based Reactive applications to be built around it, that's why the path of utter simplicity was chosen.
-Everything else like an Inversion of Control (IOC) system, Traits, Mixins, Decorators can be built around the core `ivue` architecture and is upto the community of enthusiatic open source contributors, please share with us your vision of how you and all of can use `ivue` better.
+Everything else like an Inversion of Control (IOC) system, Traits, Mixins, Decorators can be built around the core `ivue` architecture and is up to the community of enthusiastic open source contributors, please share with us your vision of how you and all of can use `ivue` better.